tam499/CS305_Module05/README.md

 # CS305_Module05
+#Adding my name to this file as well.
+Morgan (mch239) is a collaborator on this project.

 Repository for Module05 Assignment for CS305

 **Project Details** : Create an operating system simulator that displays operating system operations to the screen or a log file when given a configuration and meta data file.
 The simulator will be able to accomplish the following: